kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 1. Make sure you have Python installed (via Anaconda for example)
 2. Open commander
-3. Make sure you are in the right directory
+3. Get into correct directory
-4. Run python code by typing iris.py
+4. Run python code by typing *python iris.py*

-The Iris Data Set data set is showing multiple outcomes containing of variations received from combinations of sepals and petals of Irises: Setosa, Versicolor and Virginica.
+The Iris data set is a database that was originally created by R.A.Fisher and published in 1936 paper called *The use of multiple measurments in taxonomic problems*.
+It contains of 3 types of Iris flowers with their multiple collection of 4 attributes: the length and the width of the sepals and petals, presented in centimeters.

+This dataset became a typical test case for many statistical classification techniques in machine learning such as support vector machines.

 ## Class: